mendix/MxPushNotifications/README.md

 ### Step 9 - Build the hybrid mobile application

 You will need to build the hybrid mobile application.
-Refer to the [Publishing a Mendix Hybrid Mobile App howto] (https://world.mendix.com/display/howto50/Publishing+a+Mendix+Hybrid+Mobile+App+in+Mobile+App+Stores) to get the explanation on how to do that.
+Refer to the [Publishing a Mendix Hybrid Mobile App how-to] (https://world.mendix.com/display/howto6/Publishing+a+Mendix+Hybrid+Mobile+App+in+Mobile+App+Stores) to get the explanation on how to do this.
 Note that you should opt to download the app instead of directly publishing it.
-This is necessary because we need to include a phonegap plugin which is used by this module into the mobile hybrid application.
+This is necessary because we need to include a PhoneGap plugin which is used by this module in the hybrid mobile application.

-Once you have the mobile hybrid project file downloaded, extract it and include the required phonegap plugin by adding this line to the `config.xml` file:
+Once you have downloaded the hybrid mobile project file, extract it and include the required PhoneGap plugin by adding the following line to the `config.xml` file:

 ```
 <gap:plugin name="com.phonegap.plugins.pushplugin" version="2.5.0" />
 ```

-You can proceed by repackaging the project into a zip file and use PhoneGap Build to generate the files for Android and iOS.
+You can proceed by repackaging the project into a zip file and using PhoneGap Build to generate the files for Android and iOS.

-For more information about PhoneGap Build, you can refere to their [documentation](http://docs.build.phonegap.com/en_US/index.html).
+For more information about PhoneGap Build, you can refer to their [documentation](http://docs.build.phonegap.com/en_US/index.html).

 ## Testing The Implementation

-Once you finished implementing the steps described previously, you might want to test whether everything is already in place.
-This can be done easily by making use of the administration pages that should have been included into your application.
+Once you finish implementing the steps described previously, you will want to test whether everything works correctly.
+This can be done easily using the administration pages that should have been included in your application during [step 7](#step-7-set-up-the-administration-pages) of the implementation guide.
 Follow these steps to send a push notification to a device:

-### Step 1 - Login to your hybrid mobile application
+### Step 1 - Log in to your hybrid mobile application

-Open your hybrid mobile app and login to it.
+Open your hybrid mobile app and log in to it.

-### Step 2 - Login as administrator to the web (desktop) application
+### Step 2 - Log in as administrator to the web (desktop) application

-Open your application in the browser and login as administrator.
+Open your application in the browser and log in as administrator.

 ### Step 3 - Open the "Device Overview" page

 Navigate to the `Device Overview` page.
-Here you should see that one device has already been registered, which is the device that you use to login to your hybrid mobile application.
+Here you should see one device already having been registered; the device that you used to log in to your hybrid mobile application.
 Continue by selecting the device and press the `New Message` button.

 <img src="assets/images/testing/device overview.JPG"/>

 ### Step 4 - Send a message

-Fill in the title and the message on the form and press `Send immediate` button.
-You should see a new notification coming in your device.
-By default, if your hybrid mobile app is currently active, the message will be displayed in the app.
+Fill in the title and the message in the form and press `Send immediate` button.
+Your device should receive a new push notification.
+If your hybrid mobile app is currently running in the foreground, the notification will be displayed in the app.
 Otherwise, it will be shown as a standard push notification.

 <img src="assets/images/testing/send message.JPG"/>

 ## APIs

-This is a list of microflows that can be called from within your application.
+This is a list of microflows that can be called by your application to send push notifications.
 They are located in the `_USE ME/Microflows` folder.

 |Microflow name         |Description                                                    |
 |-----------------------|---------------------------------------------------------------|